iambusra/snake/README.md

 - **Controls**: Use arrow keys.
 - **High Score Tracking**: A local highscore board (.txt file) keeps track of the top 3 highest scores.
 - **Adjustable Speed**: The snake moves faster as its length grows.
 Hint: Hold the arrow key to make the snake go even faster.
+- **Pause and Restart**: Pause and continue the game anytime, or restart.

 ## Installation
 To play the game, clone this repository to your local machine: